 What makes the Mitsubishi CP-D90DW stand out from the crowd is that it uses paper rolls instead of the conventional paper sheets.
 When your image is printed, a cutter cuts the roll to stop the printer and prepare it for the next print.
 You also get two rolls in the box, in addition to two sets of ink rolls.
 Another good feature is that it supports several roll sheet sizes, including 4×6″, 5×7″, 6×8″, and 6×9″ inches.

 As for the speed, the Mitsubishi CP-D90DW can finish about 7.5 pages per minute, which isn’t the fastest around but should get the job done.
 The resolution is 300 dpi, which makes this printer lag behind the competition in this compartment.
-However, 300dpi is enough for the paper sizes the printer supports.
+However, 300dpi is enough for the paper sizes the heat press printer supports.

 In terms of connectivity, the Mitsubishi CP-D90DW supports USB 2.0 and Wi-Fi.
 The Smart Selfie Station allows you to print directly from iOS and Android smartphones using Wi-Fi Direct even where there’s no internet connection.

 - Comes with 2 paper rolls and 2 ink set rolls

 The Mitsubishi CP-D90DW is definitely the heat press sublimation printer that you must get if you need to output a large number of pictures.

 The Brother MFC-J491DW offers a wide range of features and functionalities at a reasonable price.